betagouv/bbb-analytics/README.md

 ## Configuration of bigbluebutton server

-- `https://github.com/bigbluebutton/bigbluebutton/blob/develop/record-and-playback/core/scripts/post_events/post_events_analytics_callback.rb` is executed after each conference
+- The 'BigBlueButton Analytics Callback' `https://github.com/bigbluebutton/bigbluebutton/blob/develop/record-and-playback/core/scripts/post_events/post_events_analytics_callback.rb` is executed after each conference
-- Set the metadata attributes "analytics-callback-url" to the url of this app
+- Set the metadata attributes "analytics-callback-url" to the url of this app : `https://bbb-analytics.hosting.com/v1/post_events`
 - In `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties` set the `securitySalt` to the same value of `JWT_SECRET_SALT`